turingschool/curriculum/source/projects/task_manager.markdown

 Next, we tell our app that when a `get` request is sent to the `'/'` path, it should send back 'hello, world!' as the response.
 Let's try it!

-From the command line, run:
+From the command line, change back into the `task_manager` directory where the `config.ru` file is and run:

 ```
 $ shotgun